15 Of The Best Day Trips From Charleston SC

 Distance from Charleston: 13 miles

 The Magnolia Plantation was founded by the Drayton family in 1676 and is one of the oldest public tourist sites and gardens in the Lowcountry area.
+Visitors can view the romantic-style gardens with thousands of flowers and plants or take one of the many tours on offer.

 Enjoy transportation from Charleston to Magnolia with this tour option.